 Almost 75% of parking spaces are free despite the fact that the council needs to cover the cost of business rates and employ full time car park operatives.
 Unfortunately, the introduction of free parking and these running costs have, resulted in a loss of £145,000 per year since 2014.
 That’s why the council has had to review the parking strategy to provide fair and more accessible parking for all.

 The council recognises the concerns of local businesses, but it has a responsibility to tackle the growing deficit.
 Otherwise, this would have to be paid through cuts to other council services such as education or social work.
 As a general principle, services should cover their own costs, therefore the council has come up with a proposal to balance the budget.

-The new charges planned to be introduced from 1st September 2019 in pay and display car parks are:
+The revised charges introduced on 1st September in pay and display car parks are:

 Any surplus generated will be reinvested firstly in the parking service, followed by other transport related projects.

 There are other measures included in the package:

 - contactless card payment at payment machines (with the intention of looking at Inverurie and Peterhead first)